pivotal/docs-tap/scst-scan/create-supply-chain-with-app-scanning.md

   Where:

-  `SUPPLYCHAIN-YAML` is the supply chain yaml created in the previous step.
+  `SUPPLYCHAIN-YAML` is the supply chain YAML created in the previous step.
   `DEV-NAMESPACE` is the same namespace where the intended workload will be.